pglen/comlin64/README.md

     5. Control is transferred to linuxdown.sh
      _________________________________________________________________

+Current Progress:

+    Thu 02.Jan.2025  Boots into XFCE in under 15 seconds

 Credits

     Credits go to all of you who contributed to dependent and / or similar